North Forest Pines Elementary 2020-21 School Grading Plan

 - At least two (2) conferences are scheduled with each child’s parents/guardians during the school year (fall and spring).

-- Istation student summary reports must be sent home three times per year (K-5).
+- MClass (K-3) student summary reports will be sent home three times per year.

 The following are school-wide expectations for missed work during face to face instruction: